Fresh Qantas buyback after 18% profit lift

-Qantas will return another $378 million of capital to shareholders in the form of a share buyback after the carrier lifted first-half profit 18 per cent to $607 million.
+Qantas will hand over yet more cash to shareholders with another buyback after the carrier lifted first-half profit 18 per cent to $607 million.

-He says Thursday's first-half result includes $181 million of benefits from the transformation program, with a full-year target of $400 million.

-"After several years of consistent performance, we now have a lot of momentum behind us," Mr Joyce said in a statement.
+"After several years of consistent performance, we now have a lot of momentum behind us," Mr Joyce said.

 "We're vigilant about maintaining that momentum and we're confident about the future it allows us to build."